XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 26/10/2017, 5:54:

+The files of a certain story can now be downloaded using a recursive function which passes https, fs, animation array, current iteration number, total iteration number needed, and the res which returns the message as its parameters, and when the current iteration number is not total iteration number, upon finishing downloading one file it calls the function recursively with an increased iteration number, and when it reaches maximum iteration, res returns the message.

+Now it is possible for the front end to choose different stories by passing story number as a parameter and let the backend download the missing animations needed.
+To save the number of downloading maybe the backend can first check the files kept in the backend first, and download only the missing ones.

 Comment 25/10/2017, 3:33:

 The file can now be properly downloaded to the animation folder on server.
 Previously the problem was that, because nodemon